 •Users have to initially be set up in two places: the OnDemand User Management application, to give them a login to the OnDemand Client, and the program's Maintenance ⇒ Administer All Users window, to assign their permissions / access level for ACCOUNTS.

-•Like the Remote Database and Local Network versions, there is only ever one copy of the program's database, and it does not have to be backed up and restored to other computers for other users to access it.
+•Like the Local Network version, there is only ever one copy of the program's database, and it does not have to be backed up and restored to other computers for other users to access it.
 (With the Standard version, such backing up and restoring is necessary for sharing between computers, but it can be safely automated with the Cloud Storage Service.)

 •The usual Backup/Restore menu options are still available, though, for other purposes, like making extra backups to your own computer, or restoring a backup to go back to an earlier version of the database, after you have done something that you need to undo.

 •Initially the only printer you have access to is the default printer on your local computer.
 Additional printers can be added, if you have more than one.

 •The Data Directory location is different from all other versions: It is always S:\Cooperstock Software\ACCOUNTS.

 •Unlike all other versions, all users for one organization share that same Data Directory.
 In all other versions, each user has to install the ACCOUNTS software on their computer and thus has their own copy of the Data Directory.
 Because of this, there are a number of related changes to ensure that one user's work does not interfere with another user's work, and that users can have their own settings: